JoshuaGottlieb/Microsoft-Movie-Recommendation/README.md

 ## Data

 We incorporated data from The Numbers (`tn.movie_budgets.csv`), The Movie Database (`tmdb.movies.csv`), Box Office Mojo (`bom.movie_gross.csv`), and IMDb (`im.db`).
 We pulled budget and revenue information from the Box Office Mojo and The Numbers datasets.
-Genre information was pulled from The Movie Database and IMDB, whie directors and writers were pulled solely from IMDB.
+Genre information was pulled from The Movie Database and IMDb, whie directors and writers were pulled solely from IMDb.

 As part of merging our data sets, we focused mainly on merging via titles, with release date acting as a secondary key.
 Our sample size dropped significantly due to a lack of overlap between data sets.